 Originally formed in 1976, the Cecil Striker Society for the History of Medicine was called the Medical History Society.
 One month after its first meeting Dr. Striker died, prompting members to rename the organization the Cecil Striker Society.
 Its purpose was straightforward: to promote and perpetuate an interest in the history of medicine and all related disciplines in the health care field.
 The Society met every other month, each meeting featuring a presentation.
 Records indicate many of the presentations were by UC’s medical historian at the time, Dr. Saul Benison.
 The Society also started the Cecil Striker Medical History Fund with a purpose to enhance the Winkler Center’s history of medicine collections.

-The move of the Winkler Center into its new facility in 2008 generated a renewed interest in the Society.
+The move of the Winkler Center into its new facility in 2008 generated a renewed interest in the Society and in 2010 the Cecil Striker Society convened for the first time in many years.

 The purposes of the revived Society are: